 However, floaters can be a sign that something more is going on in the eye than just natural aging.
 A lot of new floaters or a sudden onset of floaters may indicate that a hole or tear has developed in the retina.

 Flashes of light are a warning sign that the vitreous gel is causing traction on the retina.
 As the gel liquefies and floaters develop, the gel can pull and tug on the retina with eye movements.
 When the retina is stimulated, it gives off a flash of light.
 The pulling and tugging of the retina can lead to holes or tears.
 Holes and tears can lead to retinal detachments.
-Seeing light flashes is an urgent sign that you need to have your eyes examined in order to detect possible holes or tears in a timely fashion before they develop into a retinal detachment.
+Seeing light flashes is an urgent sign that you need to have your eyes examined in order to detect and treat possible holes or tears in a timely fashion before they develop into a retinal detachment.

 Floaters and flashes of light can happen after blunt trauma or for no apparent reason at all.
 Overtime, they can dissipate without intervention.
 Any flashes of light, new floaters or worsening of old floaters should alert you to have your eyes examined by an eye doctor.